-partners team.
-The first part of working with the pilot partners to determine LESSON LEARNED a high leverage change idea involved using the high leverage change idea protocol (p.
+The first part of working with the pilot partners to determine a high leverage change idea involved using the high leverage change idea protocol (p.
 48) in this section.
-Here the teams The pilot leads needed time to build CI knowledge, and identiworked individually to come up with as many change ideas fy activities and protocols, to then implement change actions as they could to address the problem.
-Then, they were asked with pilot partners.
-As a result, the selection of focus and to place each idea in one of the four quadrants shown on the kick-off into the short cycles took time.
-A quicker approach protocol to help them identify the low effort and high impact can be taken if the leads/support providers have their CI ideas.
-From the change ideas on the chart, participant teams knowledge and toolkit ready to implement. were asked to choose a change action that was both easy to implement and would have a big impact on the problem.
+Here the teams worked individually to come up with as many change ideas as they could to address the problem.
+Then, they were asked to place each idea in one of the four quadrants shown on the protocol to help them identify the low effort and high impact ideas.
+From the change ideas on the chart, participant teams were asked to choose a change action that was both easy to implement and would have a big impact on the problem.
 The aim to ground the pilot partners in a "quick win" was to help them practice being focused and to work as a team as they implement continuous improvement.